byte-jn/colors/README.md

 # Colors

-it's a color gradiant with info. below the color bubble is a description about the color.
+It's a color gradiant with info.
+Below the color bubble is a description about the color.

 # Key Features